dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression.md

 <!-- PCA transforms the original predictor variables into uncorrelated variables known as principal components.
 These components capture the maximum variance in the data and are obtained by linearly combining the original variables.
 By selecting the principal components that explain the most variance, we can effectively reduce the dimensionality of the data while preserving crucial information. -->

 ## Optimization and Linear Regression
 We looked at how the normal equation can be used to solve for the coefficient estimates above.
 Now, we will discuss a different method that uses an optimization technique called Gradient Descent (GD).
-GD is an iterative method that starts with a random initiation of the \\(\beta)\\ estimates and iteratively updates the estimates until convergence.
+GD is an iterative method that starts with a random initiation of the $\beta$ estimates and iteratively updates the estimates until convergence.
 Let us introduce a few notations for GD:

-1. $beta^{(i)}$: the current $\beta$ estimate
+1. $\beta^{(i)}$: the current $\beta$ estimate
 2. $\beta^{(i+1)}$: the new estimate obtained from $\beta$ after one iteration of GD
 3. $\lambda$: the learning rate or step size
 4. $\nabla L(y,\hat{y})$ : the gradient of the loss function.
 This is a vector of derivatives of the loss function w.r.t. $\beta$.